The Magnificent Seven: Critical response

+Akira Kurosawa was reportedly so impressed by the film that he presented John Sturges with a sword, but said: "The American copy is a disappointment.
+Although entertaining, it is not a version of Seven Samurai."

-The film has grown greatly in esteem since its release, in no small part due to its cast (several of whom were to go on to become superstars over the decade following its release) and its music score, but also due to the quality of the script.
+The film has grown greatly in esteem since its release, partly as several of its cast went on to become superstars, and its music score, but also due to the quality of the script.
 On Rotten Tomatoes, the film has an approval score of 89% based on 44 reviews, with an average rating of 8.00/10.
 The consensus reads, "The Magnificent Seven transplants Seven Samurai into the Old West with a terrific cast of Hollywood stars—and without losing any of the story's thematic richness."
 It is the second most shown film in U.S. television history, behind only The Wizard of Oz.
 The film is also ranked No. 79 on the AFI's list of American cinema's 100 most-thrilling films.

 Other media

 Sequels

 Three sequels were eventually made: Return of the Seven (1966), Guns of the Magnificent Seven (1969), and The Magnificent Seven Ride!
 (1972).
 Yul Brynner returned as Chris Adams for Return of the Seven, but was replaced in the sequels by George Kennedy and Lee Van Cleef.
 He was the only member of the cast to return for any of the sequels.
 None were as successful as the original film.